enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

     **Keyword arguments:**

-        :opacity: The overall opacity of the vtk object.

-        :name: the name of the vtk object created.

         :color: the color of the vtk object.
 Overides the colormap, if any, when specified.

+        :extent: [xmin, xmax, ymin, ymax, zmin, zmax] Default is the object's extents.

-        :zlabel: the label of the z axis
+        :name: the name of the vtk object created.

+        :opacity: The overall opacity of the vtk object.

         :ranges: [xmin, xmax, ymin, ymax, zmin, zmax] Ranges of the labels displayed on the axes.